chandanyad/android-album-demo/README.md

 Created a Kotlin sample app to fetch the data from the API and render the data into the RecycleView.
 API URL - https://jsonplaceholder.typicode.com/albums

-Below are the libraries used –
+Below libraries are used –
 1. Dagger 2.0 – For dependency Inject
 2. Retrofit – Used for network handling and API interaction
 3. GSON – To parse the API response